 Making rice fritters is so much rooted in our tradition that we have an adagio saying “San Giuseppe non si fa senza frittelle” which means that there is no St. Joseph Day without rice doughnuts.

-Joseph has always been an essential figure for the Catholic religion.
-He is the husband of the Blessed Virgin Mary and the foster-father of Jesus.
+Joseph has always been an essential figure in the Catholic religion.
+He is the husband of the Blessed Virgin Mary and the foster father of Jesus.
 In 1870 Pope Pius IX declared him protector of the Catholic Church.
-He is the Patron Saint of some Italian towns, and also the patron of workers, orphans, young nubile girls, and of the poorest people.
+He is the Patron Saint of some Italian towns, and also the patron of workers, orphans, young nubile girls, and the poorest people.

 Following the Latin Catholic Church traditions, on 19 March in Italy, we also celebrate another recurrence, Father’s Day.
 While many other countries do it on the third Sunday of June, we honor our fathers and their love for us on the day of Saint Joseph.

 In my hometown, Cecina on the Etruscan Coast, the patron saint is exactly St. Joseph.
 Being a holiday, schools, offices and even some shops are closed.
 So people use to spend the day with family and kids, having nice walks in the open air, and relaxing in the courtyard.
 And eating dozen of mouth-watering rice doughnuts!

 As with most of the recipes we posted on the blog, even the rice fritters recall a memory of my childhood.
 It reminds me of the time spent with my dad.
 Due to his job, we could not spend too much time together and St. Joseph’s Day was the opportunity to go out with him for a bike ride, a walk, or a tennis game.

 In the meantime at home, mum was waiting for us to prepare something for lunch and rice donuts as dessert, following her grandma’s doughnuts recipe.

 If you have never tried to prepare sweet rice fritters, I suggest doing it as soon as you can.
 You won’t regret it.